“I can shake off everything as I write; my sorrows disappear,

 my courage is reborn.”

-The aim of this therapeutic writing group for women is to help foster insight and self-awareness as well as to generate support from others through the process of writing.
+The aim of the therapeutic writing group is to help women foster insight and self-awareness as well as to generate support from others through the process of writing.
 The group meets weekly for a 75-minute session.

 After initial introductions and check-ins, we go straight to the business of writing.
 At the beginning of each writing period, the therapist presents a journaling prompt to the group.
 This prompt can take the shape of a poem or a sentence stem, it could be an excerpt from a book, or it might originate from something that’s emerged organically in the group.
 Depending on the nature of the prompt, we might spend some time with the prompt itself (as with a poem), or not….
 For example, the group might be offered the following prompt: “I boarded the plane and took my seat.
 It was then that I realized I was sitting next to a younger version of myself.
 I felt…” and then be instructed to write in what is referred to as stream-of-consciousness style, meaning writing whatever comes to mind without pause or interruption or editing until directed to stop (for maybe five minutes or so).
 The objective is to keep the pencil/pen moving, even if thoughts don’t flow freely.
 People often struggle with this initially; the urge to edit is powerful, but the idea is to let your mind unfold on the page without judgment or censure.